The Phantom Limbs

-The Phantom Limbs were a post-punk/deathrock band formed in Oakland, California, in 1999.
+The Phantom Limbs were a rock band formed in Oakland, California, in 1999.
 The group combined the unusual keyboard-driven compositions of Stevenson Sedgwick with an aggressive, punk-influenced rhythm section and a very odd singer, Loto 'Hopeless' Ball, whose howled lyrics and unpredictable stage behavior quickly gained them an infamous reputation in the SF Bay Area.

 They were quickly approached by Sam Atakra of the fledgling Atakra records label, which released their first 3-song 7-inch, featuring their seminal "Hot Knives and Hornets."